I am the author of four books for children and families.

 • Check out the Ready and Waiting for You trailer designed by Eerdmans Books for Young Readers!

-• You can read an interview related to the book on the Worlds of Words (WOW): International Collection of Children’s and Adolescent Literature Authors’ Corner webpage.
+• A Bank Street College 2014 Best Books (for children under age five) and is recommended for children ages four to six, you can read an interview related to the book on the Worlds of Words (WOW): International Collection of Children’s and Adolescent Literature Authors’ Corner webpage.

 • See the “Cultural Representation Reflection” strategy for this book on the TeachingBooks.net website.